tkalfaoglu/stitch-gear360/README.md

     -l, --compensate-light  Enable light compensation.

 The resolution of the input files are ignored and rescaled to the correct size that the program expects.
+After all the input files are combined, the audio is extracted from the file into a temporary mp3 file.
-The sound is extracted from the resulting output, and after the program goes through the fisheyeStitcher, the sound is re-added to the file.
+After the video goes through the fisheyeStitcher, which removes the audio, it is re-inserted back into the file.

 If multiple input videos are specified, they will be joined together to one long output file.

 The output file must be an .mp4 file.